 By eating these foods together, you consume a variety of important nutrients, including:

 - vitamin C and other vitamins and minerals

 There are many different kinds of yogurt out there, from fat-free to full fat.
-Depending on the type of diet you are on, you’ll want to read the nutrition facts table and choose your yogurt accordingly.
-If you are on a low-fat diet but want the thickness of a full-fat yogurt, a nice compromise could be low-fat Greek yogurt, although it’s lower in natural carbohydrates than regular yogurt.
+Depending on the type of diet you’re on, you’ll want to read the nutrition facts label and choose your yogurt accordingly.

-Keep in mind that you will want to eat a snack that includes a balance of both protein and carbohydrates.
-You could have an apple with peanut butter or a handful of almonds with chocolate milk, a half or whole turkey sandwich, or oatmeal with milk and protein powder.
+Keeping in mind that you’ll want to eat a snack that includes a balance of both protein and carbohydrates, you could have an apple with peanut butter or a boiled egg and fruit, a half or whole turkey spinach sandwich, or oatmeal with milk and protein powder.

 Ultimately, yogurt can be a great post-workout snack — especially when it’s combined with other, carbohydrate-rich foods.

-Keep fit and fuel yourself right for every workout!
+Keep fit and fuel yourself right after every workout!

 Sagan Morrow is a freelance writer and editor as well as a professional lifestyle blogger at SaganMorrow.com.
 She has a background as a certified holistic nutritionist.